Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 Since our lights are white, I left them on.
 This gives the living room a bit of winter magic in the evening.

 My favorite color scheme for winter decorating is white, green, and neutrals.
 Evergreen trees evoke a natural, organic sense.
-I think of the quietness of walking through a forest during winter after a snowfall.
+I dream of the quietness of walking through a forest during winter after a snowfall.

 Disclosure: I do not have a forest near me and we don’t get much snow.
-Our home does back up to a tree~filled greenbelt.
+Our home does back up to a tree-filled greenbelt.
 This is about creating a feeling.

 Most of us use garland in our Christmas decor.
 Some of that garland has a more earthy, winter look than traditional garland.
 Pine, cypress, and juniper garland lends themselves to winter decor.

 You can use any garland that you have on hand to get the winter look.
-Whatever type you use, remember to remove the lights.
+Whatever type you use, remember to remove the colored lights.
 That’s the trick to a soft winter feel.

-For this winter mantel, I removed the Santa Clauses and multi~colored lights.
+For this winter mantel, I removed the Santa Clauses and multi-colored lights.

 I left these two strands of garland that are perfect for winter mantel decorating.
 One strand is just green and the other has a hint of white on it.
 I mixed the two strands together on our mantel.
 This garland already has a few pine cones attached, but you can add more.